Greece eyes elections after debt deal

 Whoever wins the poll, Greece will have to stick to the reforms it has promised, German Finance Minister Wolfgang Schaeuble warned.

 "Greece must stick to its obligations after the election.
-That's the basis for the (bailout) programme," he said in an interview with Greek newspaper To Vima.
+That's the basis for the (bailout) program," he said in an interview with Greek newspaper To Vima.

 Austerity measures associated with the policies have plunged the Greek economy into its longest and deepest slump since World War Two and there is no clear sign of a return to the kind of growth that could help cut its crippling debt pile.